aviram-shubeili/code-flow/docs/CodeFlow - Comprehensive Architectural and Technical Decision.md

 **6. Database Design:**

 - **PostgreSQL** is the chosen database.
+- The database schema is defined and managed using **Drizzle**.
+All migrations and schema changes are handled via Drizzle Kit's migration system.
-- The database schema will follow the [Auth.js adapter schema](https://authjs.dev/reference/adapters#models), which includes tables for `User`, `Account`, `Session`, and `VerificationToken`.
+- The schema follows the [Auth.js adapter schema](https://authjs.dev/reference/adapters#models), which includes tables for `User`, `Account`, `Session`, and `VerificationToken`.
 - Custom fields (e.g., `github_id`, `github_username`, `github_avatar_url`) will be added to the `User` table as needed.
-- The application will use the Auth.js DB adapter for all authentication and user management.
+- The application uses the official **Drizzle Adapter** for Auth.js to persist user, session, and account data.
 - For local development, a PostgreSQL server will be run inside a Docker container using Docker Compose.
 This ensures a consistent and isolated environment for development.

 **7. Caching Strategy:**